Verrückt: Aftermath

-With the dismantling of Verrückt, Kilimanjaro regained its title as the world's tallest water slide.

 Criminal charges

 On March 23, 2018, a grand jury issued an indictment against Schlitterbahn and Tyler Austin Miles, former director of operations, charging them with involuntary manslaughter, aggravated battery, aggravated child endangerment, and interference with law enforcement.
 The indictment accused the park of negligence, concealing design flaws, and downplaying the severity of previous injuries reported on the ride.

-The 2018 indictment against Schlitterbahn wrote that Henry and Schooley "lacked technical expertise to design a properly functioning water slide" and did not perform standard engineering procedures or calculations on how the slide would operate.
-Instead they used "crude trial-and-error methods" to test its performance, out of haste to launch the ride.
+The 2018 indictment against Schlitterbahn wrote that Jeff Henry and John Schooley "lacked technical expertise to design a properly functioning water slide" and did not perform standard engineering procedures or calculations on how the slide would operate.
+Instead, they used "crude trial-and-error methods" to test its performance out of haste to launch the ride.
 According to court documents, Schooley conceded that, "If we actually knew how to do this, and it could be done that easily, it wouldn't be that spectacular."

 Three days later, on March 26, Henry was arrested in Cameron County, Texas, in connection with the incident.
 One day later, on March 27, the Kansas Attorney General's office released a new indictment against Henry, Schooley, and Henry & Sons Construction Company — privately owned by Schlitterbahn — charging them with second-degree murder in addition to seventeen other felonies.
 Schooley was arrested at Dallas/Fort Worth International Airport after returning from a trip to China on April 2, 2018.
 The defendants were arraigned in April 2018, and the first criminal trial began in October.

 On February 22, 2019, criminal charges were dismissed against Henry, Schooley, and Miles because inadmissible evidence had been presented to the grand jury.
-The judge's ruling reprimanded state attorneys for presenting the Xtreme Waterparks episode to jurors as fact, instead of as a "fictional and dramatized version of events created for entertainment purposes", and expert witnesses for claiming that the designers of the slide were negligent in not following ASTM standards, though the law at the time did not require that those standards be followed.
+The judge's ruling reprimanded state attorneys for presenting the Xtreme Waterparks episode to jurors as fact, instead of as a "fictional and dramatized version of events created for entertainment purposes," and expert witnesses for claiming that the designers of the slide were negligent in not following ASTM standards, though the law at the time did not require that those standards be followed.